Credit card balance insurance

 - stores and other companies that offer credit cards

-If you want to have credit card balance insurance on more than one credit card account, you must sign up for separate insurance coverage for each credit card account.
+You may want to have credit card balance insurance on more than one credit card.
+In that case, you must sign up for separate insurance coverage for each card.

-When you get credit card balance insurance, federally regulated financial institutions, including banks and federal credit unions, must give you certain information both before and after the policy takes effect.
-Credit card balance insurance must be explained to you in a way that is clear, simple and not misleading.
+You may get credit card balance insurance from a federally regulated financial institution, like a bank.
+In that case, they must give you certain information before and after the policy takes effect.
+They must explain the product to you in a way that is clear, simple and not misleading.

 Like other types of credit and loan insurance, credit card balance insurance is not sold by a licensed insurance representative.
-This means that the person who sells you balance insurance will not do a full analysis of your insurance needs and financial circumstances.
+This means that the person selling you balance insurance won’t do a full analysis of your insurance needs and financial circumstances.

 Understand the terms and conditions of credit card balance insurance

-The terms and conditions of credit card balance insurance will provide you with information about this insurance, including the types of benefits it provides and what is and isn’t covered.
+The terms and conditions of credit card balance insurance provide you with information about this insurance.
+This includes the types of benefits it provides and what it covers and doesn’t cover.
 You can find the terms and conditions in the certificate of insurance.
-You can usually find a sample certificate of insurance on the websites of the businesses you’d get credit card balance insurance, like a bank or credit union.
+You can usually find a sample certificate of insurance on the websites of the businesses that offer the product.

 Benefits